apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_PixelAsPolygon

-Introduction: Returns a polygon geometry that bounds the specified pixel.The pixel coordinates specified are 1-indexed.
+Introduction: Returns a polygon geometry that bounds the specified pixel.
+The pixel coordinates specified are 1-indexed.
+If `colX` and `rowY` are out of bounds for the raster, they are interpolated assuming the same skew and translate values.

 Format: `RS_PixelAsPolygon(raster: Raster, colX:int, rowY:int)`